IcySnex/Melora/Website/src/plugin-development/configs.md

 ### How To Use Them?
 When creating your config, simply pass the default options in the constructor.
 Melora will ensure these custom settings are populated in the user's config when your plugin is loaded.

-To access custom settings in your plugin code, use the extension methods from `IPluginConfig`.
+To access custom settings in your plugin code, use the [extension methods](/Melora/plugin-api-reference/Melora.Plugins/Abstract/PluginConfigExtensions.html) for [`IPluginConfig`](/Melora/plugin-api-reference/Melora.Plugins/Abstract/IPluginConfig.html).
 This method **retrieves** and **casts** the value to the specified type.
-If the option is not found or the type does not match, it throws a `PluginOptionException`.
+If the option is not found or the type does not match, it throws a [`PluginOptionException`](/Melora/plugin-api-reference/Melora.Plugins/Exceptions/PluginOptionException.html).

 ```cs
 string accessToken = config.GetStringOption("Access Token");